OpenTelemetry Beta

 The OpenTelemetry beta involves more installation steps than usual.
 Please ensure you follow all the steps carefully to set it up correctly.

-To report data to AppSignal, we need to install the AppSignal standalone agent.
-Either the standalone Linux package or Docker image will work.
+To report data to AppSignal, you need to install the AppSignal collector via one of the following installation methods:

 Install the OpenTelemetry packages